opaque-maniac/todo-api/README.md

    - The `:listId` is the id of the list which is a unique string.
    - The `:taskId` is the id of the task.

 **Note**: - _This is a basic example.
-You can implement user authentication and authorization for a more robust solution._ - _Both of the login and register views return a token which is unique to that user and will be used by all other views to authenticate and identify current user._
+You can implement user authentication and authorization for a more robust solution._